When it comes to bully breeds, I keep hearing “it’s all about how they’re raised” “no dog is born aggressive” etc.

 My Bull Terrier has an extremely stable temperament that I thank to incredibly good breeding but she would still kill a cat if you give her the opportunity.

-My Pit Bull came to me with a rather unstable temperament but at this point is an extremely enjoyable dog.
+My Pity Mutt came to me with a rather unstable temperament but at this point is an extremely enjoyable dog.
 I have raised him with the utmost care as he came to me with strong resource guarding issues and other behaviour issues.

 While those issues have reduced drastically but are genetically imprinted, he has to be handled with a certain amount of care and safety protocols.
 Funny enough, you wouldn’t know about those issues unless I tell you about it.
 And that’s all not just because of training, which is a huge part of his raising, but HANDLING AND MANAGEMENT.